 - Ice cube tray

-- Start by filling the bottom of the double boiler with water.
+- Start by filling the bottom of the double boiler or the safest non-stick frying pan you can find with water.
 It should be just below the level of the upper pan, and you should heat it at medium-high so that you don’t lose water.
 If the water level becomes too low, you must add more water to the bottom pan to keep the butter from becoming scorched.

 - Once the double boiler is heated, melt the butter in the top pan.
 Gradually add the ground cannabis flowers, stirring until the butter has completely coated the plant matter.
 Continue to stir this concoction every ten minutes or so for a minimum of an hour.